Photo

 who proposed the missouri compromise

-what state was the exception to this line west of the mississippi
+what state was the exception to this line west of the Mississippi

 Try searching by keyword or choose a specific date.